AlcoholRehabHelp Logo

 Partial Hospitalization Programs (PHPs)

-PHPs accept new patients as well as people who have completed an inpatient program and still need intensive treatment.
+PHPs accept people who have completed an inpatient program and still need intensive treatment.

 Outpatient Programs